IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ## $PlatformShort$ Bar Chart with Multiple Series

-The Bar Chart is able to render multiple columns per category for comparison purposes.
-In this example, the Bar Chart is comparing box office revenue amongst popular move franchises.
+The Bar Chart is able to render multiple bars per category for comparison purposes.
+In this example, the Bar Chart is comparing box office revenue amongst popular movie franchises.
 You can create this type of chart in the `XamDataChart` control by binding your data to multiple `BarSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"